theobald-software/kb.theobald-software.github.io/content/_yunio/yunio-power-automate-with-create-multiple-items.md

 weight: 20
 ---

-This article shows how to use yunIO with Microsoft Power Automate to create multiple items in SAP with one service call.<br>
+The following article shows how to use yunIO with Microsoft Power Automate to create multiple items in SAP with one service call.<br>
 Power Automate is a cloud-based process automation service provided by Microsoft.
 For more Information on Power Automate see [Microsoft Power Automate Documentation](https://docs.microsoft.com/en-us/power-automate/).

 ### About
-The following example scenario creates multiple cost centers in the SAP cost center master data.
+The depicted example scenario creates multiple cost centers in the SAP cost center master data.
 This article guides you through the following process:
 - Create a yunIO service that can handle multiple input values.
 - Create multiple data sets and that can be used as an input for the yunIO service.<br>
 In this example, multiple items are passed to the SAP function via an Excel spreadsheet.